Please Note: This section is currently being updated. There will be more FAQs posted in the future.

 Expenses cannot exceed this amount.

-Conference hotel – A brochure or something must be attached showing the hotel rate for a specific conference.
+Conference hotel – A brochure or a similar document must be attached showing the hotel rate for a specific conference.

 Hotel Overage must come out of a foundation account number or President must approve overage.